bryanpiguave/bryanpiguave/README.md

 - 👋 Hi, I’m @bryanpiguave
 - 👀 I’m a Data Scientist in INARI LAB
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning Javascript and C++
 - 💞️ I’m looking to collaborate on Research Papers related to computer vision and Deep Learning
 - 📫 You contact me by email: bryanpiguavellano@gmail.com